J. Hutton Pulitzer

-Jovan Hutton Pulitzer (self-styled as Commander Pulitzer and formerly Jeffry Jovan Philyaw) is an American entrepreneur and former treasure hunter from Dallas, Texas, known for inventing the widely-criticized CueCat barcode scanner and "kinematic artifact detection" technology to find folds and bamboo fibers in election ballots.
-His marketing work includes the online show Net Talk Live! and selling crystals.
+Jovan Hutton Pulitzer (self-styled as Commander Pulitzer and formerly Jeffry Jovan Philyaw) is an American entrepreneur and treasure hunter from Dallas, Texas, who invented the widely-criticized CueCat barcode scanner and "kinematic artifact detection" technology to supposedly find folds and bamboo fibers in election ballots as part of Republican efforts to overturn the 2020 US Presidential election.
+His marketing involved the defunct online show Net Talk Live! and selling crystals.

 Marketing

 From 1994–1995 he was a marketing executive at Internet America in Dallas.
 Known mononymously as Jovan, during the late 1990s he was a marketer and infomercial producer who ran the Dallas company Digital Convergence, saying he worked on Susan Powter's marketing campaign and promoting Tripledge Wipers.
 He launched and co-hosted Net Talk Live from 1996 to 2001, a "triplecast" show about the internet that was broadcast on radio, TV, and online using RealAudio.
 It lasted 266 episodes and claimed to have a weekly reach of over 800 million households.
 The Dallas Morning News said they "do know something about computers, but spend most of the time laughing and talking about things such as where they had dinner last week."